CathalD/BlueCarbon_Eelgrass_Workshop/02_Project_Planning/README.md

 ### The takeaway

 - Sampling estimates what's impractical to measure directly.
-- The same machinery that produces an estimate also tells you whether differences *within* or *between* sites are statistically real.
+- The same process that produces an estimate can also tell you whether differences *within* or *between* sites are statistically real.
 - And it runs **backwards**: fix the precision you want, and it returns the number of cores needed to get there.
-That's Step 4 — and the reversal itself is [Appendix A2](#a2--working-backwards-from-precision-to-sample-size).
+That's Step 4 [Appendix A2](#a2--working-backwards-from-precision-to-sample-size).

 ---

 # Implementing a sampling design

----

-**** Moved the intro to worked example here****
 <details>
 <summary><b>📊 Meet the team at Tsawwassen Beach</b> &nbsp;·&nbsp; <i>the worked example, in brief</i></summary>

 <br>

+These drop down menu's contain a brief descriptions from a hypothetical worked example.
+If you want to see how each of these steps can be  applied to site, look for these tabs.

 A team of four in B.C. is gathering **baseline carbon data in the Tsawwassen Beach eelgrass meadows**, before protection and restoration measures go in.

-They want two things:
+They want gather information on two specific things:

-**A)** the **average carbon stock** across the meadow, and **B)** the ability to **compare** areas of the meadow against each other, and against future surveys.
+**A)** the **average carbon stock** across the meadow, and

+**B)** the ability to **compare** areas of the meadow against each other, and against future surveys.

 Both need the same thing first: a sampling design.
 They appear at every step below.

 **→ [Full planning walkthrough](../Worked_Example/02_Project_Planning.md)** · **→ [The whole project](../Worked_Example/)**

-*Follow it for the shape of a project.
-Don't copy its numbers — yours will differ.*

 </details>